jungtaekkim/bayeso/docs/about/about_bayeso.rst

-        ├── example_bo_branin.ipynb: a notebook of Bayesian optimization for the Branin function ├── example_gp.ipynb: a notebook of Gaussian processes ├── example_hpo_xgboost.ipynb: a notebook of hyperparameter optimization for XGBoost ├── example_tp.ipynb: a notebook of student-$t$ processes └── example_ts_gp_prior.ipynb: a notebook of Thompson sampling
+        ├── example_bo_branin.ipynb: a notebook of Bayesian optimization for the Branin function ├── example_gp.ipynb: a notebook of Gaussian processes ├── example_hpo_xgboost.ipynb: a notebook of hyperparameter optimization for XGBoost ├── example_tp.ipynb: a notebook of Student-t processes └── example_ts_gp_prior.ipynb: a notebook of Thompson sampling

 Tests